-Crosby flies to Life University in Atlanta for evaluation and treatment.
-The focal point of his treatment regimen is the GyroStim, which he is treated with three to four times each day over the course of four days.
+Crosby flies to Life University in Atlanta for evaluation.
+The focal point of his visit regimen is the GyroStim for sensorimotor exercise three to four times each day over the course of four days.

-Crosby makes his first public appearance since April at a press conference, saying he is feeling great since his treatment at Life University.
+Crosby makes his first public appearance since April at a press conference, saying he is feeling great since his experience at Life University.
 He claims his symptoms are gone and he will return to the game.
-The two concussion specialists treating him say he is expected to make a full recovery, with no lingering injury-related issues or effect on his quality of life.
+The two concussion specialists overseeing his case say he is expected to make a full recovery, with no lingering injury-related issues or effect on his quality of life.

 Doctors, team management, and Crosby all agree that he will not return to NHL play until he is conditioned to perform consistently at 100%.